 Not necessarily so, my friends.

 Of the endless list of meat, seafood, and vegetarian empanadas you’ll have to choose from, only one kind comes large.
 It’s the “Empanada de Kilo” (Kilo Empanada).

 So what do the Empanadas de Kilo contain?

 You could walk down the side streets that periodically connect the two streets forming the triangle.
-Here you’ll come across more pottery shops and restaurants.
+There, you’ll come across more pottery shops and restaurants.

-How to take the bus from Pomaire to Santiago
+How To Take the Bus From Pomaire to Santiago

-Pomaire is the easiest place to leave from, considering it doesn’t have a bus station.
+Pomaire is an easy place to depart by bus even though it doesn’t have a bus station.
 That’s because all buses into and out of Pomaire drive the route of the triangle.

 Speaking of bus stops, they come in all kinds in Pomaire.
 Some are fully built masterpieces like this one: